graemet-umich/Election_Analysis/README.md

 ## Election Audit Summary
 Using Python, this automated election audit was completed faster and with less human error than previous audits using Excel.
-However, the real power of this new Python programmatic approach is its flexibility in easily being able to handle other U.S. Congressional, U.S. Senatorial, and even State and Local District elections.
+However, the real power of this new Python programmatic approach is its flexibility in easily being able to handle other U.S. Congressional, U.S. Senatorial, and even State and Local elections.
 Here are examples of how the Python script can be changed to accomodate different elections.

 ### Change the Election Audit Title to Accomodate Different Election Years and Different Election Types
 Colorado is divided into 7 U.S. Congressional Districts (and set to gain an additional district at the 2022 mid-terms).
 Currently the election audit is generic: